CAG Prognostication of Acute Recovery Capacity

-The ACUTE-CAG vision is to improve acute healthcare for older and frail multimorbid patients with chronic diseases and polypharmacy.
+ACUTE-CAG will improve acute care and treatment for elderly and frail multimorbid patients suffering from chronic disease and polypharmacy.

-The onset of acute illness in the multimorbid elderly population is often complicated by competing acute and chronic conditions and polypharmacy, resulting in increased risk of adverse reactions to pharmaceuticals and other therapeutic choices.
+Acute illness in the multimorbid elderly is often complicated by competing acute and chronic disorders and polypharmacy, which creates an increased risk of side effects when taking medication and other treatments.

 If your inquiry concerns your symptoms, medical history and treatment, please contact your private doctor.